Idols South Africa

-Idols is a television show on the South African television network Mzansi Magic, and previously on M-Net, based on the popular British show Pop Idol.
-The show is a contest to determine the best young singer in South Africa.
+Idols is a television show on the South African network Mzansi Magic, and previously on M-Net, based on the popular British show Pop Idol.
+The show was a contest to determine the best young singer in South Africa.

-The general format of the show is that thousands of hopeful performers from across South Africa audition in front of the judges.
-They are narrowed down to approximately 100 to enter the theatre rounds.
-They perform in group and solo rounds until 16 finalists are chosen by the judges (usually 8 males and 8 females).
-From these, the top 10 are selected, then each week viewers have several hours following the broadcast of the previous episode to vote by phone, SMS or online for their favourite contestant.
-The contestant(s) with the fewest votes is sent home each week.
+The general format of the show is that thousands of hopeful performers from across South Africa auditioned in front of the judges.
+They were narrowed down to approximately 100 to enter the theatre rounds.
+They performed in group and solo rounds until 16 finalists are chosen by the judges (usually 8 males and 8 females).
+From these, the top 10 are selected, then each week, viewers had several hours following the broadcast of the previous episode to vote by phone, SMS or online for their favourite contestant.
+The contestant(s) with the fewest votes was sent home each week.

 It was presented by Candy Litchfield and Matthew Stewardson in the first season.
 Halfway through the season, Stewardson was replaced by Sami Sabiti.
 After Colin Moss and Letoya Makhene co-hosted the second season, Moss went solo for the third and fourth seasons.
 Liezl van der Westhuizen became the host in the fifth season, and was sidekicked by ProVerb in the sixth season who hosted the semi-final rounds.
-ProVerb became the sole presenter from the seventh season until present.
+ProVerb became the sole presenter from the seventh season until the nineteenth season.

 Randall Abrahams, Dave Thompson, Marcus Brewster and Penny Lebyane were the judges in the first season.
 Judges provide critiques of each contestant's performance.
-Brewster and Lebyane did not return for the second season and were replaced by Mara Louw-Thomson and Gareth Cliff.
-Unathi Nkayi replaced Louw-Thomson in the seventh season.
+Brewster and Lebyane did not return for the second season and were replaced by Mara Louw-Thomson and Gareth Cliff.Unathi Nkayi replaced Louw-Thomson in the seventh season.
 Somizi Mhlongo was added to the judging panel in the eleventh season.
 Cliff left the show after the twelfth season.
-After several seasons as judges, Abrahams and Nkayi did not return for the eighteenth season.
-In February 2022, Thembi Seete and JR replaced the two.
+After several seasons as judges, Abrahams and Nkayi did return for the eighteenth season.
+In February 2022, Thembi Seete and JR replaced the two until the nineteenth season.

+In February 2023, it was announced that the nineteenth season would be the last season of the competition.